Michael-obeng-git/Health_EDA/README.md

 ## Task 2:
 ### Handle Misrepresented Data in columns
-- Found the ? in the ca column, replace it the mode of the ca column and casted the data type to a float_
+- Found the ? in the ca column, replace it the mode of the ca column and casted the data type to a float.
-- Found the ? in the thal column, replace it the mode of the thal column and casted the data type to a float_
+- Found the ? in the thal column, replace it the mode of the thal column and casted the data type to a float.

 ### Duplicates
 *There were no duplicates in the data*